darron/blog/source/_posts/2013-03-09-monitoring-logs-metrics-tools.markdown

 6. [Loggly](http://loggly.com) - worked great - just liked [Papertrail](https://papertrailapp.com) better
 7. [Scout](https://scoutapp.com) - worked great
 8. [Mod Security](http://www.modsecurity.org) - too much noise for us to be useful - may work better in other environments
+9. [Librato Metrics](https://metrics.librato.com) - powerful tool with a great team behind it

 What do you guys use?
 Anything notable that I've missed that I should look into?